isomerpages/govtech-gobusiness-main/_start-a-business/key-steps-to-start/register-your-business.md

       **Average Processing Time**
       - Usually approved within 15 minutes after registration fee is paid
-      - 14-60 days if the application needs to be reviewed by Referral Authorities
+      - May take 14-60 days if the application needs to be reviewed by Referral Authorities

       **Pre-requisites**
       - All position holders must be at least 18 years old
-      - Must comprise of one local director who is either a Singapore Citizen, Singapore Permanent Resident or an EntrePass Holder, and residing in Singapore
+      - There must be at least one director who is either a Singapore Citizen, Singapore Permanent Resident or an EntrePass or Employment Pass (EP) Holder
+      - EP Holders should first get a [Letter of Consent (LOC)](https://www.mom.gov.sg/passes-and-permits/employment-pass/taking-up-secondary-directorship){:target="_blank"} from the Ministry of Manpower
-      - Must comprise of at least 1 director, 1 company secretary and 1 shareholder
+      - There must be at least one director and one shareholder
-      - All partners or authorised representatives must endorse the application before payment can be made
+      - All the position holders must endorse the application before payment can be made
-      - Foreigners will need to engage the services of a registered filing agent (e.g. a law firm, accounting firm or corporate secretarial firm) to submit the online application on your behalf.
+      - Foreigners will need to engage the services of a registered filing agent (e.g. a law firm, accounting firm or corporate secretarial firm) to submit the online application on their behalf.

       **Information/documents required**
       - Commencement date
-      - Business address
+      - Registered office address
+      - Share capital, share and shareholder information
-      - Particulars of business owners and representatives (if applicable)
+      - Particulars of directors and/or company secretary
+      - Constitution
 ---

 ## Step 4: Register your business